nanguoshun/English_EveryDay/Day23-Childhood Habits_#002.md

+Childhood habits:

+When I was child, I cried a lot.
+When I was three, I cired a lot

-I was also very **independent** and responsible.
+I was also very **independent** and **responsible**.

+**Hunge out: spend time with**
+**cautions: careful**
-When I hung our with my friends I the one to be very cautions.
+When I hung out with my friends I was the one to be very cautions.

+**Picky eater**
-I wasn't a picky eaten, I ate everything that my mom gave me.
+I wasn't a picky eater, I ate everything that my mom gave me.
+I used to be a picky eater